Turning Parenting Fails Into Growth Opportunities

 Expecting perfection or being “too strict”

 Authoritarian parents may take a more emotionally taxing role in their children’s lives, potentially not giving them a chance to make decisions or room to fail in doing so.
 This tough parenting style may lead to future issues for your child, such as aggression, indecisiveness or low self-esteem.
-Parents may choose to conduct ongoing self-evaluations to ensure that their standards are not impossible for their child to reach at their current stage of development.
+Parents may choose to conduct ongoing self-evaluations to ensure their standards are not beyond their child's current stage of development.

 Neglecting yourself can lead to common parent fails

-Many agree that taking care of yourself is crucial as a parent.
+As a parent, self-care can be critical.
 If you aren’t healthy and emotionally stable, you may not be presenting the best version of yourself to your children.
 This can lead to common parent fails, such as losing patience easily, making impulsive decisions, or not being fully present.
-Self-care can be important, even if it's as small as scheduling a nice dinner without kids or allowing yourself to spend money on a new lamp instead of more toys.
+Here are a few suggestions for simple yet impactful things you can do to take good care of yourself:

 Undermining your partner (or allowing them to undermine you)